 Instructions

 - Cream together the butter and both sugars.
-Don't overbeat it, just enough so it is well combined and slightly fluffy.1 cup Butter, ¾ cup White Sugar, ¾ cup Light Brown Sugar
+Don't overbeat it, just enough so it is well combined and slightly fluffy.1 cup Unsalted Butter, ¾ cup Granulated Sugar, ¾ cup Light Brown Sugar

-- Add the eggs and vanilla and beat them in too.2 Eggs, 1 teaspoon Vanilla
+- Add the eggs and vanilla and beat them in too.2 large Eggs, 1 teaspoon Vanilla Extract

 - Add the flour, baking powder, baking soda and salt and mix them in until a dough forms.1 ½ cups All-purpose Flour, ½ teaspoon Baking Powder, ½ teaspoon Baking Soda, ½ teaspoon Salt